FNNDSC/pman/docker-bin/README.rst

 Overview
 ********

 This directory contains executable scripts that shadow ``pman``, ``pfioh`` and ``purl``.
-The versions in this directory launch dockerized versions of the these scripts and accept the same pattern of command line arguments.
+The versions in this directory launch dockerized versions of these scripts and accept the same pattern of command line arguments.